smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Notification_about_changes_to_VehicleData.md

 _Expected:_

-3. SDL transfers the notification with updated vehicle data value to subscribed mobile application
+3. SDL transfers the notification with updated VehicleData value to subscribed mobile application

 **Exception 1**